cytoscape/cy-community-detection/docs/QuickTutorial.rst

 .. image:: images/quicktutorial/communitydetectiondialog.png
    :class: with-border with-shadow

-A new network should be generated as seen here:
+A new network/hierarchy should be generated as seen here:

 .. image:: images/quicktutorial/resultinghierarchy.png
    :class: with-border with-shadow

 Perform Term Mapping
 --------------------

+Using network/hierarchy generated above left click to select a node in the network view and then right click to display

 View Interactions
 -----------------